edward62740/Vision-Transformers-for-Violence-Detection-on-the-Edge/README.md

 | utils  | Preprocessing, QAT, PTQ, image processing algorithms |

 This project was completed under NTU's URECA programme.
 Refer to this [link]() for the paper.

+The proposed modifications in section 2.1.1 - 2.1.4 are found in models/deit.py and constructed with models/reconstruct_deit.py.<br>
+The TFlite model (and the one compiled for TPU) is in models/deit+transformer.<br>
+The UCF-crime dataset is available [here](https://www.crcv.ucf.edu/projects/real-world/).<br>